vincentramirez/tfe_workspace_creator/README.md

 `cd tfe_workspace_creator`
 `cp terraform.tfvars.example terraform.tfvars`
 `vi terraform.tfvars`
-Enter your info *Be very carful with this file, do not check it into a public repo as you would expose your cloud keys*
+Enter your info & *BE VERY CAREFUL with this file!
+Do not check it into a public repo as you would expose your cloud keys*
 `terraform init`
 `terraform plan` check for any errors
 `terraform apply`
+If this config is successful you should have a new workspace in your TFE instance called `${var.use_case_name}-creator`
+You may have to refresh your TFE instance in the web browser to see the new workspace